-At its meeting on April 15, 2021, the Executive Director will present the ABAG Finance Committee with the proposed Budget and Work Program for Fiscal Year 2021-22.
-Staff requests that the Finance Committee recommend Executive Board approval of ABAG Resolution No. 05-2021 authorizing the ABAG Agency Budget for FY 2021-22, including submission to the ABAG General Assembly for final approval.
+At its meeting on April 15, 2021, the Executive Director presented the ABAG Finance Committee with the proposed Budget and Work Program for Fiscal Year 2021-22.
+Staff requested that the Finance Committee recommend Executive Board approval of ABAG Resolution No. 05-2021 authorizing the ABAG Agency Budget for FY 2021-22, including submission to the ABAG General Assembly for final approval.
+The Executive Board recommended General Assembly adoption of ABAG Resolution No. 05-2021.
 The proposed Agency Budgets for FY 2021-22 are balanced as recommended.